Active petitions in over 75 countries World Times

 Making empty promises to young girls is inexcusable and excluding women from the game of soccer is unacceptable!

-The Including Girls Soccer Teams in Ethiopian Sports Federation of North America petition to ESFNA: Ethiopian Sports Federation of North America was written by anisa adem and is hosted free of charge at GoPetition.
+The Including Girls Soccer Teams in Ethiopian Sports Federation of North America petition to ESFNA: Ethiopian Sports Federation of North America was written by anisa adem and is in the category Gender Rights and Issues at GoPetition.